cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

     As this function will create an ``INNER JOIN``, you might want to consider calling ``distinct`` on the find query as you might get duplicate rows if your conditions don't filter them already.
 This might be the case, for example, when the same users comments more than once on a single article.

+The data from the association that is 'matched' will be available on the ``_matchingData`` property of entities.
+If you both match and contain the same association, you can expect to get both the ``_matchingData`` and standard association properties in your results.

 .. end-contain